John Paul is a now retired academic with a background in psychology and philosophy.

-But beside his groundbreaking inroads in the mathematical and physical sciences and their applications, Pascal's abiding fame rests to a possibly greater extent upon an altogether different order of contributions, ranging from literature to psychological and existential analysis, to religion.
+But besides his groundbreaking inroads in the mathematical and physical sciences and their applications, Pascal's abiding fame rests to a possibly greater extent upon an altogether different order of contributions, ranging from literature, psychological and existential analysis to religion.

 Humanist and Religious Thinker

 Pascal has been hailed as one of the outstanding prose writers in the French language of any era.

 He exerted his skills mostly in religious writings, including the famous Lettres Provinciales (1656-1657) and Pensées (first published in 1670).

 In the Lettres he launched a sustained, devastating attack against casuistry, a method used by some Catholic thinkers of the time to justify, in his view, all kinds of morally questionable attitudes by resorting to convoluted reasoning.
 In these Lettres, Pascal deployed a dazzling array of satirical and polemical skills that lastingly influenced French culture, including the works of Voltaire and Rousseau.
 Incidentally, the Lettres raised the ire of the guardians of both Church and State.
 King Louis XIV had them publicly shredded and burned.